openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 When the request is aborted, the user is not called Max.
 In a naive implementation, the abort of the request might happen before the user has consented to the release of the data.
 In this case, using a series of carefully crafted requests, an RP might be able to derive substantial information about a user even if the user's name is never transferred from the OP to the RP directly.
 A malicious RP can use this to derive user information without the user's consent or without paying for the data.

-To avoid leakage of user information through this mechanism without the user's consent, implementations MUST in general avoid evaluating `if_not_match` before a user has consented to the release of the data if privacy is a concern in the respective application.
+To avoid leakage of user information through this mechanism without the user's consent, implementations MUST in general avoid evaluating `if_different` before a user has consented to the release of the data if privacy is a concern in the respective application.
 In the example above, the user would be asked to confirm the release of the given name data field before the OP aborts the transaction or omits the claim.
 OPs MAY make exceptions for RPs when a contractual or trust relationship with this RP was established beforehand or there are other mechanisms in place such that this kind of misuse is prevented.

 OPs MUST also consider whether the (un)availability of data (`if_unavailable`) can leak data in a similar way in the respective application and, if so, apply the same restrictions.